-Strategic Plan for Helper City Library 2014-2017
+Strategic Plan for Helper City Public Library 2017- 2019

-Helper’s first Librarian was Iola Cobain who inspired readers young and old for over 50 years.
+Helper’s first librarian was Iola Cobain who inspired readers young and old for over 50 years.
 She didn’t have a card catalog because she knew all the books and where they were.
 One just went in and asked for a book.

 Helper Library currently services patrons from Helper, Martin, Spring Glen, Kenilworth and visitors to the community.
 The Carbon County Bookmobile shares space with the Helper Library which has benefited both programs.